Public occupation

 2 min

-The public employment offer in the State reaches the Council of Ministers table after several negotiations between the government and the most representative unions on the negotiation table of the General Administration of the State (CSIF, UGT, CCOO, CIG and ELA).
-In fact, the unions have denounced that they do not know the figures of the offer and have complained about the lack of transparency from the ministry.
+The public employment offer in the State has reached the Council of Ministers after various negotiations between the government and the most representative unions in the negotiation table of the general administration of the State (CSIF, UGT, CCOO, CIG, and ELA).
+In fact, the unions have denounced that they do not know the figures of the offer and have complained about the ministry's lack of transparency.
 Thus, the proposal does not have their endorsement.
-"We do not have concrete data," pointed out UGT, which also denounces that "the 9,000 positions for labor personnel from previous offers have not yet been called".
-In a statement, the General Administration of the State Sector of FSC-CCOO pointed out that "there has been no political will" to negotiate the offer, despite holding "three meetings in which no documentation or information has been provided to prove the creation of net employment".
+"We do not have concrete data," have pointed out from UGT, and they also denounce that "the 9,000 labor positions from previous offers have not yet been convened."
+In a statement, the general administration of the State sector of FSC-CCOO has stated that "there has been no political will" to negotiate the offer, despite holding "three meetings in which no documentation or information has been provided to prove the creation of net employment".

-As is customary, regarding territorial distribution in the State, it will be known in detail in each of the calls that are opened, as well as an indicative forecast of the specific provinces in which the destinations will be offered.
-Last year, the offer also lacked the support of the unions, which assured that it was insufficient to cover the needs of public administration.
+As is customary, regarding territorial distribution in the State, it will be known in detail in each of the calls that are opened, as well as an indicative forecast of the specific provinces where the positions will be offered.
+Last year, the offer also did not have the support of the unions, who stated that it was insufficient to cover the needs of public administration.

 stats